NHSDigital/nhs-login-help-centre/src/mixedsupport.md

 layout: layouts/article.njk
 ---

+## Reference CID1004: We do not know which website or app you are trying to access

+If reference CID1004 is shown, this means we do not know which website or app you are trying to access.
+This can happen if you try to log in directly from a web search engine, bookmark or your browser history.

+To try again, you should go to the website or app you want to access and select **Continue with NHS login**.

+Make sure you go to the main website or app of the service you want to access.
+Avoid using bookmarks or links from your browser history.

+---

 ## Reference CID2011: There may be a problem with your NHS number

 Every time you log in to a website or app using your NHS login, we check your NHS number.
 This allows us to connect you to your information securely.